datadavev/igsn_resolver/README.md

 < Location: https://doi.pangaea.de/10.1594/PANGAEA.930327
 ```

-The DataCite metadata can still be retrieved by specifically requesting that format:
+The DataCite metadata may be retrieved by specifically requesting that format:

 ```
 curl -q -v -H "Accept: application/ld+json" \